 - Reduced asset integrity and increased likelihood of downtime

-Most operators don’t have tools to know optimal chemical injection rates
+Most operators don’t have the tools to know optimal chemical injection rates

 - Inadequate consideration of variables like weather.
 The average operator struggles to keep up with their chemical injection program because they don’t have the tools to know the exact rate or know how to best manage tasks related to chemical management.
 For example, during cycles of freeze-thaw such as in March and April, operators are not well equipped to know how much to turn up or turn down methanol injections to reflect what’s historically required for that specific location.